1tux/neural-analysis/README.md

 # neural-analysis

-Using Generealized Additive Models with neuroscience based priors to explore the relation between high-dimensional enviroments (multiple bats) to neural activity.
+Using Generealized Additive Models with neuroscience-based priors to explore the relation between high-dimensional enviroments (multiple bats) to neural activity.
 Interpretability is accomplished via:
 - novel method of dealing with multicollinearity
 - PDPs